-If you’re bored or have nothing to do, Quora is the site which will captivate you with its uniquely interesting and creative questions and even more enjoyable are the answers that follow.
+If you’re bored or have nothing to do, Quora is the site that will captivate you with its uniquely interesting and creative questions and even more enjoyable are the answers that follow.

 What would have happened in India if it hadn’t been partitioned in 1947?

 Something to think about, would India have been better off (with no Kashmiri conflict and no Indo-Pak conflicts) or worse off (with many more Hindu-Muslim conflicts and being the poorest nation with 600 million hungry)?

 The following answer, written by Ravi Katragadda, Saffron-White-Green Indian, and Andhrite, is the most interesting and logical answer that I came across:

 1. The Indian National Congress would have been the strongest party post-British Raj because it played a central role in the independence movement.
 This party would have won most of the elections for a couple of decades.

 2. There would have been an All India Muslim League, which would have been the second-largest national party.
 It would have been very successful in areas like Bengal, Hyderabad, all the states of Pakistan, Kashmir, etc.

 3. There is a good possibility that the BJP would have emerged at a later stage, but would have been a weaker party.
 It is because, with the presence of the Muslim League, both INC and BJP would have been perceived as Hindu parties.